What are the rules for using indefinite articles in English?

 Finally, it’s useful to remember that the indefinite article ‘a/an’ is also usually used after the expressions ‘there is’, ‘have’ and ‘have got’:

-Provided you follow all of the general guidance and specific rules we’ve provided in this lesson, you should be using indefinite articles accurately in no time at all.
+Provided you follow all of the general guidance and specific rules we’ve provided in this chapter, you should be using indefinite articles accurately in no time at all.
 However, there’s still one final aspect of this topic that needs discussing, which is when a zero article is used before a noun phrase instead of ‘a/an’ or ‘the’.

-Once you’ve completed all four lessons about articles, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about articles, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.